LizardByte/Sunshine/docs/source/contributing/testing.rst

 Sphinx
 ------
+.. note:: Documentation is now a cmake target and this is all handled by the cmake build system.
+When compiling docs as a target, simply install Python, Doxygen, and Graphviz.
+The installation of python dependencies will be handled automatically inside a virtual environment.
+The following instructions are for manual building of the docs.

 Sunshine uses `Sphinx <https://www.sphinx-doc.org/en/master/>`__ for documentation building.
 Sphinx, along with other required python dependencies are included in the `./docs/requirements.txt` file.
 Python is required to build sphinx docs.
 Installation and setup of python will not be covered here.